soyokaze83/serp-ai/README.md

 ## Elastic Search Hosted Deployment (For Developers)

-We have deployed our productoin Elastic Search index on [Bonsai](https://bonsai.io/).
+We have deployed our productoin Elastic Search index on the official Elastic Cloud.
 To try and request data from the API, you can simply cURL the URL therefore you need to provide the deployed production URL for the index.

 ```
 export ELASTIC_URL="ES_PROJECT_URL"